armory/docs/content/en/docs/installation/guide/install-on-aws.md

 - Add K8s accounts to deploy to
 - Add cloud accounts to deploy to

-Note: This document is focused on Armory Spinnaker, but can be adapted to install Open Source Spinnaker by using a different Halyard container and a corresponding different Spinnaker version
+Note: This document is focused on Armory, but can be adapted to install Open Source Spinnaker by using a different Halyard container and a corresponding different Spinnaker version

 ## Requirements